Updated September 9, 2022

 Leash reactive dogs need to build their resilience – a trending topic that focuses on the process of adapting well in the face of adversity, trauma, tragedy, or even significant sources of stress.
 Reactive dogs need to build resilience.
 One way to build resilience is opportunities to use his nose!
 Just spending 30-minutes in the pumpkin patch is enrichment, and he learns that seeing other dogs equals hot dogs.

-Would you please ask our staff if you need any additional training tips or gear for the pumpkin patch?
+Would you please ask our staff if you need additional training tips or gear for the pumpkin patch?

 Also, share your ideas by leaving a comment.